shu8/ucl-cs-2020-guestbook/GUESTBOOK.md

 ### Cheryl Lai
 I play the piano, drums and kalimba (but I still can't ride a bike someone please teach me ;;)

+### Morgane Ohlig
+Hi, this is Morgane, and I forgot I had to do this.